2023 Solar Incentives Guide for Davis, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" refers broadly to financial incentives designed to encourage the adoption and use renewable energy by making installing and using solar panels more affordable.
-The incentives could include upfront discounts, cash back or monthly credits towards your utility bill.
-Some incentives are handled by the federal government, some by the state of California and some by your specific utility company, county or municipality.
+The phrase "solar incentives" refers to financial incentives implemented by the government and by solar companies to encourage the adoption and use renewable energy by making installing and using solar panels more affordable.
+Solar incentives could include upfront discounts, cash back or monthly credits towards your utility bill.
+Some incentives are handled by the federal government, some by the California government and some by your utility company, county or municipality.
 Categories of solar incentives include:

-- Tax Exemptions: Your solar panels might qualify for exemptions on both sales and property tax.
+- Tax Exemptions: Your solar system may qualify for both sales tax and property tax exemptions.
 Sales tax exemptions come into effect at the time of purchase.
-Property tax exemptions allow you to exclude the value added by your solar panels when you are calculating property taxes on your home.
+Property tax exemptions allow you to ignore the value added by your solar panels when calculating property taxes on your house.

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-A federal incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specified percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit equal to a certain percentage of the money you spend on your solar system.

 More information about the new Inflation Reduction Act can be found here.
 The best way to fully understand how the new Clean Energy Credit might apply to you is to speak with your local Davis solar panel installers directly.